BlockHub/arkdbtools/arkdbtools/readme.rst

      $sudo -u postgres createuser <username>

-You can add a password for security reasons, this is not necessary if you run your programs using a local node, but a must if you ar querying over the internet.
+You can add a password for security reasons, this is not necessary if you run your programs using a local node, but a must if you are querying over the internet.

      $sudo -u postgres psql
       psql=# ALTER USER <username> WITH ENCRYPTED PASSWORD '<password>';